keithpuzey/digital-bank-ios/README.md

 # Digital Bank Mobile App

-Digital Bank Mobile App is a simple iOS app built using Swift and UIKit, it communicates with a demoinstration server using REST API utilising the popular Swift networking library, Alamofire. which provides a simple REST API for testing and prototyping.
-The app allows users to browse the list of available users and view their details, including their name, avatar, and email address.
+Digital Bank Mobile App is a simple iOS app built using Swift and UIKit, it communicates with a demonstration server using REST API utilising the popular Swift networking library, Alamofire. which provides a simple REST API for testing and prototyping.

 | | | |
 |:-------------------------:|:-------------------------:|:-------------------------:|